msmafra/waterfox-install/README.md

 ## Newer Versions Of Waterfox

-The script was pointing to the old... previous download page https://waterfoxproject.org/en-US/waterfox/new/?scene=1, which is not updated so it is only able to download version 56.2.8 (at the writing of this 20190519 and edit of it on 20190530).
-The "new" download page https://www.waterfox.net/releases/ has now all OSes and also the possiblity to download the testing and production versions.
-The ability to chose which one is not implement in the current version 0.5
+The script was pointing to the old... previous download page https://waterfoxproject.org/en-US/waterfox/new/?scene=1, which is not updated anymore.
+Actually https://waterfoxproject.org/ is now redirected to https://www.waterfox.net/.
+The "new" download page has now all OSes and also the possiblity to download the testing and production versions.
+The ability to choose between production and development version is not implemented in the current version 0.x but will be in 1.0.
+Also t
-And I also don't know which site to point to. ;)